wp-cli/shell-command/README.md

 **OPTIONS**

 	[--basic]
-		Start in fail-safe mode, even if Boris is available.
+		Force the use of WP-CLI's built-in PHP REPL, even if the Boris or PsySH PHP REPLs are available.

 **EXAMPLES**